Quickstart

 dxrt-cli -u fw.bin flash command (covered alongside the runtime

-install in the step above) handles the update.
+install in Step 7) handles the update.

 Run your first inference on the NPU